 New Hanover County makes “doing the right thing” easy by providing residents with multiple options for recycling waste and diverting it from landfill disposal.
 Residents can bring household hazardous waste and electronics to the permanent facility located at 3002 US Highway 421 North (hours of operation below).
 There is no cost to county residents to use this service.

-In addition, beginning January 16, New Hanover County will have a mobile Household Hazardous Waste unit, the HazWagon, stationed at three locations throughout the week.
+In addition, New Hanover County has a mobile Household Hazardous Waste unit called the HazWagon, stationed at three locations each week.
 Residents can bring toxic materials and electronics to the HazWagon free of charge, as well as unpackaged food waste for the county’s composting program.
 HazWagon locations & times of collection are below.

 Mobile HazWagon Hours are 10 a.m.-2 p.m. at the following locations: